micklarsen/4sem_fullstack_js_ts/Period 1/README.md

 **Variables**
 Hoisting is JavaScript's default behavior of moving declarations to the top.
 Some variable types are hoisted to the top of the scope when the code is executed, but they behave differently.
-`let` and `const` are hoisted to the top but not initialized which will return errors.
+`let` and `const` are hoisted to the top but not initialized!
+Running without initialization will return errors.

 **Functions**
 Function hoisting occurs for function declarations - not function expressions.
 For example: